Only 1 Half-Ton Pickup Truck Still Offers a Diesel Engine

 Just last year, every Detroit automaker offered an efficient and powerful diesel engine in its half-ton pickup trucks.
 But Ford canceled its F-150’s PowerStroke V6 ahead of the 2022 model year.
 Then Ram announced it would only build its EcoDiesel V6 through the end of 2022.
-The final half-ton truck with a diesel engine option is the Chevrolet Silverado/GMC Sierra from General Motors with its 3.0-liter Duramax diesel I6.
+The final automaker offering a half-ton truck with a diesel engine option is General Motors and its Chevrolet Silverado/GMC Sierra equipped with a 3.0-liter Duramax diesel I6.

 What diesel is in the Silverado 1500/Sierra 1500?